maartenbreddels/datapythonista.github.io/content/2019-07-22-pandas-the-two-cultures.md

 Breiman was a distinguished statistician at UC Berkeley, known among other things for his major contributions to CART (decision trees), and ensemble techniques, mainly bootstrap aggregation.
-Combining both, he was able to define one of the most popular machine learning models even today (18 years after the publication of the paper) [Random forests](https://www.stat.berkeley.edu/~breiman/randomforest2001.pdf).
+Combining both, he was able to define one of the most popular machine learning models even today (18 years after the publication of the paper), [Random forests](https://www.stat.berkeley.edu/~breiman/randomforest2001.pdf).

 In the paper of about _The two cultures_, Breiman identified that there were two somehow